 An experienced lawyer will know which venues are available to you.

-When should I request a chance of venue?
+When Should I Request a Change of Venue?

-Judges will grant change of venue for several reasons:
+Judges will grant a change of venue for several reasons:

-- A contract between you and the other party stipulates that the case must be heard in a different venue
+- A contract between you and the other party stipulates that the case must get heard in a different venue.